href18/AILEARNING/README.md

 supabase functions deploy api
 ```

 > ℹ️ The seed file provisions a published **FSE-101** course with video, article, simulation, and quiz modules plus demo admin/participant accounts.
+Use `general.admin@example.com` (super admin) for content authoring flows or `participant@example.com` to explore the learner journey.
 The participant user has two assignments so you can explore the new progress dashboard immediately.

 To run the Supabase stack locally with Docker containers: